karlambuckner/anagram/README.md

 ## Specifications

-_1.Checks that both words include vowels in order to be words *Example input: ("hkjl", "fmlp" Example output: "Please enter a real word"
+_1. Checks that both words include vowels in order to be words *Example input: ("hkjl", "fmlp" Example output: "Please enter a real word"
-2. Takes two words and compares the characters to determine if they are anagrams *Example input: ("ate","eat") Example output: "This is an anagram"
+2. Takes two words and compares the characters to determine if they are anagrams

+  Example input: ("ate","eat") Example output: "This is an anagram"
-3. Compares two words to determine an anagram regardless of case *Example input: ("Rat", "tar")  Example output: "This is an anagram"
+3. Compares two words to determine an anagram regardless of case

+  Example input: ("Rat", "tar")  Example output: "This is an anagram"
-4. Checks if words are also palindromes regardless of case *Example input: ("Anna", "anna")  Example output: "This is also a palindrome"
+4. Checks if words are also palindromes regardless of case

+  Example input: ("Anna", "anna")  Example output: "This is also a palindrome"
 5. Checks if both words are instead antigrams

-  *Example input: ("work", "jump")  Example output: "No letter match, not an anagram"
+  Example input: ("work", "jump")  Example output: "No letter match, not an anagram"
-6. Checks if multiple words or a phrase are anagrams or antigrams *Example input: "book worm", "cat love"  Example output: "This is an antigram"
+6. Checks if multiple words or a phrase are anagrams or antigrams

+  Example input: "book worm", "cat love"  Example output: "This is an antigram"_

 ## Setup/Installation Requirements